peteroupc/classic-wallpaper/README.md

 - The image is preferably abstract, should not employ trademarks, and is suitable for all ages.
 - The image does not contain text.
 Images that contain depictions of people or human faces are not preferred.
 - The image should be uncompressed or compressed without loss (so in PNG or BMP format, for example, rather than JPG format).
-- The image is in the public domain or licensed under Creative Commons Zero (CC0) or Attribution (CC-BY) or, less preferably, another open-source license.
+- The image is in the public domain or licensed under the [Unlicense](https://unlicense.org/) or, less preferably, another open-source license approved by the Open Source Initiative.
 - The image was not produced by artificial intelligence tools or with their help.

-Also welcome would be computer code (released to the public domain or under Creative Commons Zero) to generate tileable&mdash;
+Also welcome would be computer code (released to the public domain or licensed under the Unlicense) to generate tileable&mdash;

 - noise,
 - procedural textures or patterns, or